theelous3/overly/README.md

 If you've ever found yourself wanting a test http/s server that you can do the weirdest imaginable things with, overly is for you.

 Let's start simple.
 Say we want to emulate the well known ``/get`` endpoint at httpbin.org, and stick it on a unit/pytest.
+We use ``overly.Server`` as a decorator, passing it a series of steps to do when it gets a request.
+The decorator injects the server object in to the test, kinda like a fixture.

 ```python
 from overly import Server, send_request_as_json, finish